gitgoap/AI-Snipping-Tool/README.md

 A **Chrome extension** that takes custom screenshots, **extracts text**, and allows users to **ask questions** from the extracted content.

+### Features of AI Snipping Tool

+1. **Custom Screenshots**: Capture screenshots from Chrome.
+2. **Text Extraction**: Extract text from screenshots using Tesseract OCR.
+3. **Ask Questions**: Use Google Gemini API to ask questions based on extracted text.
+4. **User Preferences**: Configure language and accuracy settings for OCR.
+5. **Interactive OCR Results**: View and interact with extracted text within the tool.

 </br>

 ## Chrome Extension popup